-Finally, we collected all tweets that were sent by each lobbyist between January 1, 2019 and

-September 30, 2020.
-To do so, we first collected the most recent 3,200 tweets sent by each actor (as limited by Twitter), and then used Twitter's (Premium) search API to fill in the remaining tweets for accounts that sent more than 3,200 posts in the period of study.
-In total, this social media dataset contains 3.6 million tweets from the 14 months prior to the pandemic, and 2 million tweets from the 9 months from the wide-scale lock-downs in March, 2020.
-From these data, we create a panel dataset analogous to our political meetings dataset such that we measure the number of tweets sent by each interest group within a given month.
+Finally, we collected all tweets sent between January 1, 2019 and September 30, 2020.
+We first collected the most recent 3,200 tweets sent by each actor (as limited by Twitter), and then used Twitter's (Premium) search API to fill in the remaining tweets for accounts that sent more than 3,200 posts in the period of study.
+In total, this social media dataset contains 3.6 million tweets from the 14 months prior to the pandemic, and 2 million tweets from the 9 months after the widespread lock-downs began in March, 2020.
+From these data, we create a panel dataset such that we measure the number of tweets sent by each interest group within a given month.
 In total, the interest groups in the Twitter data span a wide range of businesses and NGOs from 95 of the 116 countries represented in the Transparency Register.